Orange County Brain Injury

 Hypoxic Brain Injury

 Oxygen flow is reduced or constricted, not deprived.
 The quality of life of a victim and their future earning potential could disappear in just a few minutes with a hypoxic brain injury.
-A hypoxic brain injury can result from a birth injury, drowning, undiagnosed heart failure, or other cause where oxygen flow to the brain is reduced significantly.
+A hypoxic brain injury can result from a birth injury, drowning, undiagnosed heart failure, or other causes where oxygen flow to the brain is reduced significantly.
 This injury differs from an anoxic injury, where oxygen completely stops.

 Concussions

-Concussions are among the most common type of brain injury.
+Concussions are among the most common types of brain injury.
 Here, the brain and the skull get bounced against each other in either mild or severe ways, often leading to a loss of consciousness (though in mild concussions, that isn’t always the case).
 A concussion is diagnosed as mild to severe depending on the amount of time the victim was unconscious.

-Concussions can occur through a wide variety of causes, from slip and falls to sports injuries, and they can also be the result of violence.
+Concussions can occur through a wide variety of causes, from slips and falls to sports injuries, and they can also be the result of violence.
 A concussion may not seem like a major problem at first, particularly if loss of consciousness is minor or minimal.
 It can still become a major problem, with time from work lost for over a year in some cases.

 Diffuse Axonal Injury (DAI)